jahanzab/StudentFeePayment/README.md

 #### Backend:
 1. Run the sql [script](https://github.com/jahanzab/StudentFeePayment/blob/main/fee-payment.sql) in your MSSQL instance
-2. Run the backend project using Visual Studio
-3. Note down the url API is running at (probably will be running at `https://localhost:7068`)
+     - Note:  If for some reason script cannot be executed successfully you can try to run the migrations in VS 'Package Manager' console using command `update-database` after below step
-4. Also please make sure that connection string in `appsettings.Development.json` file points to your local SQL server instance
+2. Please make sure that the connection string in `appsettings.Development.json` file points to your local SQL server instance

 ```javascript
    "ConnectionStrings": {
     "ConnectionString": "Server=localhost;Database=SchoolDB;TrustServerCertificate=True;Trusted_Connection=True"
   }
 ```
+3. Run the backend project using Visual Studio
+4. Note down the url API is running at (probably will be running at `https://localhost:7068`)

 #### FrontEnd:
 1. Open the project in your editor